hayk96/trafficlight-docker-challenge/README.md

 2.3 Make load balancing of request for the all services. ***:bulb: This point must be implemented via [Nginx HTTP Load Balancing](https://docs.nginx.com/nginx/admin-guide/load-balancer/http-load-balancer/).***

+2.4 Restrict access of all web apps with the [Nginx HTTP Basic Authentication](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/).

-If you have done all the points of Task2 correctly, by visiting with this link: http://127.0.0.1 first time you will see e.g. the `red-app`, visiting second time (or refreshing the page) you will see e.g. the `yellow-app`, and for the third time you will see the `green-app`.
+If you have done all points of the Task2 correctly, by visiting with this link: http://127.0.0.1 first time you will see e.g. the `red-app`, visiting second time (or refreshing the page) you will see e.g. the `yellow-app`, and for the third time you will see the `green-app`.

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.